Gandalf-olorin/PreguntasBusqueda/readme.md

 A.- En orden aleatorio.

-B.- **De izquierda a derecha, de arriba a abajo.** :heavy_check_mark:
+B.- De izquierda a derecha, de arriba a abajo.

-C.- De arriba a abajo, de izquierda a derecha.
+**C.- De arriba a abajo, de izquierda a derecha.** :heavy_check_mark:

 ---